Rashipotey/MyContacts-Backend-API/README.md

 - Register and log in
 - Manage (create, read, update, delete) their contacts
 - Secure routes with JWT authentication
+- Use Postman or browser to test the api.

 The API follows REST conventions and uses MongoDB for data storage.